bryanibit/blog.io/_posts/2018-11-9-gis-basis.md

 * Install and Run OSRM

-The installation tutorial could be found on [github project](https://github.com/Project-OSRM/osrm-backend).
+:camel: The installation tutorial could be found on [github project](https://github.com/Project-OSRM/osrm-backend).
 Make sure you have installed OSRM-backend, and then keep track of the foollowing:

 ```
 osrm-extract data.osm -p profiles/car.lua